OpenEvalProject/evals/manuscripts/elife-79665/v2/manuscript.md

 During evolution, organism replication can be improved in two ways: by improving computational efficiency or by increasing the rate of genome execution (‘metabolic rate’).
 An organism’s metabolic rate determines the average number of instructions an organism is able to execute in a single time step.
 Digital organisms can improve their metabolic rate by evolving the ability to perform designated functions (referred to as individual-level functions), including some Boolean logic functions and simple mathematical expressions (Table 1).

 Performing a function requires the coordinated execution of multiple genetically encoded instructions, including ones that interact with the environment, store intermediate computations, and output the results.
-For example, the A+B function requires an organism to execute the input instruction twice to load two numeric inputs into its memory registers, execute an add instruction to sum those two inputs and store the result, and then execute an output instruction to output the result.
+For example, the $A+B$ function requires an organism to execute the input instruction twice to load two numeric inputs into its memory registers, execute an add instruction to sum those two inputs and store the result, and then execute an output instruction to output the result.

 When an organism produces output, we check to see whether the output completes any of the designated functions (given previous inputs it received); if so, the organism’s metabolic rate is adjusted accordingly.
 Organisms are assigned a random set of numeric inputs at birth that determine the set of values accessible via the input instruction.
 We guarantee that the set of inputs received by an organism result in a unique output for each designated function.
 Organisms benefit from performing each function only once, preventing multiple rewards for repeating a single-function result.
 In this work, we configured each function that confers an individual-level benefit to double an organism’s metabolic rate, which doubles the rate the organism can copy itself.
 For a more in-depth overview of digital organisms in a biological context, see Wilke and Adami, 2002.

-## Population-level evaluation
+#### Population-level evaluation

 In addition to individual-level functions, organisms can perform 18 different population-level functions (Table 1).
 Unless stated otherwise, performing a population-level function does not improve an organism’s metabolic rate.
 Instead, population-level functions are used for population-level evaluation and selection, just as we might screen for the production of different by-products in laboratory populations.
 We assigned each population a score for each population-level function based on the number of organisms that performed that function during the population’s maturation period.
 The use of these scores for selecting progenitors varied by selection scheme (as described in the ‘Methods section).

 While population-level functions benefit a population’s chance to propagate, they do not benefit an individual organism’s immediate reproductive success: time spent computing population-level functions is time not spent on performing individual-level functions or self-replicating.
 Such conflicts between group-level and individual-level fitness are well-established in evolving systems (Simon et al., 2013; Waibel et al., 2009) and are indeed a problem recognized for screening-based methods of artificial selection that must be applied at the population level (Escalante et al., 2015; Brenner et al., 2008).

-## Selection schemes
+### Selection schemes

-## Elite and top 10% selection
+#### Elite and top 10% selection

-Elite and top 10% selection are special cases of truncation selection (Mühlenbein and Schlierkamp-Voosen, 1993) or (μ,λ) evolutionary strategies (Bäck et al., 1991) wherein candidates are ranked and the most performant are chosen as progenitors.
+Elite and top 10% selection are special cases of truncation selection (Mühlenbein and Schlierkamp-Voosen, 1993) or ($\mu,\lambda$) evolutionary strategies (Bäck et al., 1991) wherein candidates are ranked and the most performant are chosen as progenitors.
 We implement these selection methods as they are often used in laboratory directed evolution (Xie et al., 2019; Xie and Shou, 2021).
 Here, both elite and top 10% selection rank populations according to their aggregate performance on all population-level functions.
 Elite selection chooses the single best-performing population to generate the next metapopulation, and top 10% chooses the best 10% (rounded up to the nearest whole number) as parental populations.

-## Tournament selection
+#### Tournament selection

 Tournament selection is one of the most common parent selection methods in evolutionary computing.
-To select a parental population, T populations are randomly chosen (with replacement) from the metapopulation to form a tournament (T=4 in this work).
+To select a parental population, $T$ populations are randomly chosen (with replacement) from the metapopulation to form a tournament ($T=4$ in this work).
 The population with the highest aggregate performance on all population-level functions wins the tournament and is chosen as a parent.
-We run N tournaments to choose the parental populations for each of N offspring populations.
+We run $N$ tournaments to choose the parental populations for each of $N$ offspring populations.

-## Lexicase selection
+#### Lexicase selection

 Unlike the previously described selection schemes, lexicase selection does not aggregate measures of performance across population-level functions (i.e., objectives) to choose parental populations.
 Instead, lexicase selection considers performance on each population-level function independently.
 For each parent selection event, all members of the metapopulation are initially considered candidates for selection.
 To select a parental population, the set of population-level functions is shuffled and each function is considered in sequence.
 Each function (in shuffled order) is used to filter candidates sequentially, removing all but the best candidates from further consideration.
 This process continues until only one candidate remains to be selected or until all functions have been considered; if more than one candidate remains, one is selected at random.

 Lexicase selection was originally proposed for test-based genetic programming problems (Spector, 2012; Helmuth and Spector, 2015a), but has since produced promising results in a variety of domains (Moore and Stanton, 2017; La Cava et al., 2016; Metevier et al., 2019; Aenugu and Spector, 2019).
 By randomly permuting the objectives for each parent selection, lexicase selection maintains diversity (Dolson et al., 2018; Helmuth et al., 2016), which improves search space exploration (Hernandez et al., 2022b) and overall problem-solving success (Hernandez et al., 2022a; Helmuth et al., 2015b).
 In particular, lexicase selection focuses on maintaining specialists (Helmuth et al., 2019).

-## Non-dominated elite selection
+#### Non-dominated elite selection

 Non-dominated elite selection is a simple multiobjective selection algorithm that chooses all populations that are not Pareto dominated by another population (Zitzler, 1999).
 A candidate, ca, Pareto dominates another candidate, cb, if the following two conditions are met: (1) ca performs no worse than cb on all population-level functions and (2) ca has strictly better performance than cb on at least one population-level function.
 The set of all non-dominated populations is then sampled with replacement to seed offspring populations.

 Pareto domination is a fundamental component in many successful evolutionary multiobjective optimization (EMOO) algorithms (Fonseca and Fleming, 1995; Zitzler, 1999; Horn et al., 1994; Deb et al., 2002).
 In general, EMOO algorithms aim to produce the set of solutions with optimal trade-offs of the objective set.
 Most EMOO algorithms have more sophisticated routines for parent selection than non-dominated elite selection (e.g., use of external archives or crowding metrics).
 We opted to use non-dominated elite selection for its simplicity, but future work will explore more EMOO selection schemes.

-## Selection controls
+#### Selection controls

 We used random and no selection treatments as controls.
 Random selection chooses a random set of populations (with replacement) to serve as parental populations.
 ‘No selection’ chooses all populations in the metapopulation as sources for founding the next generation of populations; that is, each population is chosen to produce one offspring population.
 Neither of these controls apply selection pressure for performing population-level functions.

-## Experimental design
+### Experimental design

-## Establishing baseline problem-solving expectations in an evolutionary computing context
+#### Establishing baseline problem-solving expectations in an evolutionary computing context

 First, we evaluated the relative performance of parent selection algorithms in a conventional evolutionary computing context (linear genetic programming; Brameier and Banzhaf, 2007), in which we evolved programs to compute the functions in Table 1.
 This control experiment followed conventional evolutionary computing setup: there is no metapopulation, and programs are evaluated, selected, and propagated as individuals.
 We used this control experiment to verify that the genetic representation used by digital organisms is sufficient for evolving each of the computational functions used in subsequent experiments.
 Additionally, the relative performances of each algorithm establishes an expectation for how each parent selection algorithm might perform in our model of laboratory directed evolution.